manasarora98/management-system/README.md

 # management-system
- An exaple for JPA Type of Mapping
+ An example for JPA Type of Mapping